meirege/new-frontend-developer/README.md

 ### Image slider

 The image slider must contain a set of 5 images.
 By default only the first image is loaded.
 The other images are loaded on demand.
 The active state must be communicated via a dotted pagination.
+Optimize for gesture-based instead of mouse-based interactions.
 View the [mockup](#mockup) for visual reference.

 ### Action icons